Chiral numerical renormalization group

 The challenge which the iterative diagonalization procedure comes to address is the exponential scaling of the Hilbert space size with the number of bath (and impurity) modes, so that full exact diagonalization is feasible only for very small systems.
-However, thanks to the logarithmic discretization, we can use the low energy spectrum of a finite Wilson chain (or ladder) of length $n^{\prime}$ in order to calculate the low energy spectrum of a chain (or ladder) of length $n^{\prime}+1$.
-Thus, we start with a short chain, which we can fully diagonalize, (i) keep only a fixed number $N_{K}$ of low energy states, (ii) add a new site, enlarging the considered Hilbert space, (iii) diagonalize the new Hamiltonian, and return to step (i), proceeding iteratively to construct a chain of any desired length, while for each chain length we have only a fixed number, $N_{K}$, of low energy states.
+However, thanks to the logarithmic discretization, we can use the low-energy spectrum of a finite Wilson chain (or ladder) of length $n^{\prime}$ in order to calculate the low-energy spectrum of a chain (or ladder) of length $n^{\prime}+1$.
+Thus, we start with a short chain, which we can fully diagonalize, (i) keep only a fixed number $N_{K}$ of low-energy states, (ii) add a new site, enlarging the considered Hilbert space, (iii) diagonalize the new Hamiltonian, and return to step (i), proceeding iteratively to construct a chain of any desired length, while for each chain length we have only a fixed number, $N_{K}$, of low-energy states.
 The reason this works is the exponential decay of the hopping amplitudes along the chain, which induces energy scale separation, i.e., the coupling of site $n^{\prime}+1$ to site $n^{\prime}$ serves only as a small perturbation to a chain of length $n^{\prime}$.
-Thus, it can only mix states of similar energy, implying that the $N_{K}$ low energy states of a chain of length $n^{\prime}+1$ indeed only depend on states already contained in the $N_{K}$ low energy state of the chain of length $n^{\prime}$.
+Thus, it can only mix states of similar energy, implying that the $N_{K}$ low-energy states of a chain of length $n^{\prime}+1$ indeed only depend on states already contained in the $N_{K}$ low-energy states of the chain of length $n^{\prime}$.
 We therefore obtain an effective low-energy Hamiltonian for any desired energy scale (or chain length), and the iterative diagonalization is really a numerical implementation of a renormalization group flow from high to low energies (or temperatures).
-We can then track the changes in the effective Hamiltonians in order to identify fixed points, and also extract thermodynamic and (zero or finite temperature) dynamical quantities.
+We can then track the changes in the effective Hamiltonians in order to identify fixed points, and also extract thermodynamic and (zero or finite temperature) static and dynamical quantities.